 - a.
-A baptized Catholic or convert officially received into the Church - b.
-Family resides within the boundaries of the Diocese of Arlington - c.
-Family is registered and an active member of the parish - d.
-Student attends, or is accepted by, a Catholic school in the Diocese of Arlington
+Student is a baptized Catholic or convert officially received into the Church. - b.
+Family resides within the boundaries of the Diocese of Arlington. - c.
+Family is registered and an active member of the parish. - d.
+Student attends, or is accepted by, a Catholic school in the Diocese of Arlington.